kynanvwright/rule-post/README.md

   - sign in/out
   - registration blocked outside of firebase console
   - app check feature looks for bots
+  - log in to post
+  - team admins can create new users
 - New enquiry creation
   - storage of those enquiries
   - optional attachments for those enquiries
   - automated enquiry numbering
-- Adaptive screen sizing
+- Nested structure of enquiries, responses and comments
+  - coloured by author, unique mapping per enquiry
 - Database and storage writing implemented via backend functions, frontend write access blocked
   - as an exception, frontend can write to temporary file storage
   - Cloud Storage rule for clearing out temporary file storage (1+ days old)
-- Nested structure of enquiries, responses and comments
-  - coloured by author, unique mapping per enquiry
-- Inline pdf and doc viewing
 - Delayed publishing with cloud functions
 - Automated locking/unlocking of submission permissions with cloud functions
   - frontend buttons aligned with backend permissions
 - Basic custom claims set up, assigns user role and team to their account
   - allows both frontend and backend to query user's access level without database permissions
   - triggers cloud function whenever the `user_data` collection is updated
+- Inline pdf and doc viewing
+- Adaptive screen sizing

 ## Targets